Ivanhoe1970/BLN_Cypress_Showcase/docs/DEPLOYMENT_APPROACH.md

 - HTTPS hosting
 - CORS permissions from BLN Live
-- Authentication via the user’s existing BLN Live session
+- Authentication via the user's existing BLN Live session
 - Access to messaging and notes endpoints

 All protocol execution, timers, logic, and UI state run on the client side.